 Suing a school, like most other legal issues, is not a clear-cut process.
 There are many obstacles to a successful case against a Florida school or school district.
 These challenges, like proving negligence, apply to every personal injury case.
 But when it comes to suing a school, there is one major hurdle that lies in the way: sovereign immunity.

 Public schools have an obligation to keep your children safe and to protect them from bullying and breaches of privacy.
 This is not always an easy task, as anyone who has ever been in charge of more than one child knows.
-However, if a school or teacher is to your children, and they are injured as a result, you can and should take action.
+However, if a school or teacher is negligent in their duty to your children, and they are injured as a result, you can and should take action.